Ethereum Staking Rewards: How to Earn by Staking ETH

 Step 9: Once the transaction goes through, you will see a new balance of “stETH” in your wallet and in the Lido UI.
 This is Lido’s liquid token that you have received in exchange for your staked ETH.

-Boost Ethereum Staking Rewards with stETH
+Boost Ethereum Staking Rewards With stETH

 Liquid tokens can be used to earn additional rewards on top of Ethereum’s staking rewards.